AquaeMors/GitToAzure/README.md

 Below is the link to the official git webpage.
 Find the link for **The Lastest Version for Git** on the site and press the blue "Click to Download" link.
 Make sure it is the correct bit version for your system (example: 64-bit).
 The latest version as of the 27th of June is Version 2.45.2.

 Link to Git for Windows -> ->     https://git-scm.com/download/win  <- <-
+Launch the Git Installer and click **Next** past the *GNU General Public License*.
+Click Next again and when you are prompted with **Choosing the default Editor used by Git**, if VS Code is installed on your host, pick this option, otherwise leave it to default.

+From here on out, unless you want to personalize your Git settings and know what are you doing, go ahead and leave the defaults until you come to the **Install** button.
+Install Git and launch the software [Git Bash]

 Once Git is downloaded, open up the software and you should have something that looks like this:
 ![1](/open_git.png?raw=true "Opening Up Git")